ruiseixasm/JsonTalkie/README.md

 - Bi-directional JSON-based communication between Arduino and Python
 - Simple command/response pattern with "Walkie-talkie" style interaction
-- Device configuration with a Manifesto for self-describing capabilities
+- Talker configuration with a Manifesto for self-describing capabilities
 - Automatic command discovery and documentation
 - Support for multiple devices on the same network